A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots

 Clearly $\Sigma^2$ is an $H$-map and also homotopy $C_2$-equivariant (with respect to $\iota_H$) by Lemma \ref{suspensionequivariancelem}($b$).
 Therefore by Claim \ref{claim1}, all of the maps involved in (\ref{colimitzgizagdiagram}) are $H$-maps and homotopy $C_2$-equivariant.
 Taking the homotopy colimit as $k\to\infty$, we obtain a homotopy $C_2$-equivariant zig-zag

 of $H$-maps.
 The connectivity of, say, the upper horizontal maps in (\ref{colimitzgizagdiagram}) is $\phi(d+2k)\gtrsim (d+2k)/3$ by Igusa's theorem and, as this lower bound increases linearly with $k$, the horizontal maps in (\ref{zigzaginvolutions}) are indeed equivalences.
-The equivalence in the statement now follows by the second part of Proposition \ref{hC2construction} applied to (\ref{zigzaginvolutions}), and because taking homotopy $C_2$-orbits commutes up to equivalence with $\Omega^\infty(-)$ if $2$ is inverted (as in Corollary \ref{corinvolutionsuptohomotopy}).
+The equivalence in the statement now follows by Corollary \ref{corinvolutionsuptohomotopy}(ii) applied to (\ref{zigzaginvolutions}), and because taking homotopy $C_2$-orbits commutes up to equivalence with $\Omega^\infty(-)$ if $2$ is inverted (as in Corollary \ref{corinvolutionsuptohomotopy}).
 The proof of Theorem \ref{absolutepropTWWvsTepsilon} is now complete. \end{proof}